 I also build revision and feedback into the process through which I develop my curricula each semester.
 In the Spring of 2016, I began having students fill out informal feedback surveys five weeks into the semester, so I could explain unpopular decisions, fix student identified problems, and give students buy-in as to the direction of the course.
 To give students an even greater sense of ownership over the direction of the class, at the start of this semester’s Popular Culture class, I had students work in groups to brainstorm and make recommendations about class policies like reading checks, group projects, and classroom expectations.

-My success in the above teaching techniques is evident in that I have served as the instructor of record for most of teaching assignments, and have been included on the University’s list of “Teachers Ranked as Excellent” several times.
+My success in the above teaching techniques is evident in that I have served as the instructor of record for most of teaching assignments, have been included on the University’s list of “Teachers Ranked as Excellent” several times, and was recognized with the department’s Excellence in Undergraduate Teaching award for 2017.
 Before graduate school, I thought teaching skills were innate; I have, of course, since found that the only way to be a better teacher is to practice and reflect.
 Thus, through repetition and revision I strive to create learning environments in which students become critical media scholars, consumers, and producers whether it’s a class of 15 students or 100, freshman or seniors, engineering majors or media majors.

 [i] Bain, Ken.
 What the Best College Teachers Do.
 Harvard University Press, 2011.